tadaspetra/agora/call_summary/GUIDE.md

 ```

 ## Get Summary
-Back in the `main.dart` we can connect to Gemini using our apiKey.
-Then we can prompt it to summarize the video call.
-Then when you receive this response you can call `setState` and update the `summary` variable to see your changes reflected on the main page.
+Back in the `main.dart`, we can connect to Gemini using our API key.
+Then, we can prompt it to summarize the video call.
+When you receive this response, you can call `setState` and update the `summary` variable to see your changes reflected on the main page.

-> As I was testing this app I noticed that the response likes to mention the transcript I pass in.
-Because of this, I added some extra prompt to not mention the transcript.
+> As I was testing this app, I noticed that the response liked to mention the transcript I passed.
+Because of this, I added some extra prompts so it does not mention the transcript.

-This function is passed to the video call file, and then triggered when the call is over.
+This function is passed to the video call file and triggered when the call ends.

 ```dart
 late final GenerativeModel model;